 - Easily testable microservice architecture supporting robust and complex apps.

 3. Eclipse Vert.X

-Compared to traditional stacks and frameworks based on blocking I/O, Vert.X, built by Eclipse Foundation, has resource-efficient characteristics that simultaneously handle many requests.
+Compared to traditional stacks and frameworks based on blocking I/O, Vert.X, built by Eclipse Foundation, has resource-efficient features that simultaneously handle many requests.
 It can execute tasks in a constrained environment, especially in containers.
-Vert.X is primarily popular as a microservice framework for its flexibility in composability and embedded characteristics, making it a highly scalable toolkit than a framework.
+Vert.X microservice framework is popular for its flexibility in composability and embedded characteristics, making it a highly scalable toolkit than a framework.

-Vert.X’s ecosystem consists of Web APIs, databases, event streams, messaging, cloud, security features, registries, and several other elements that make it easy to create complex modern applications.
-Furthermore, being an open-source framework also gives developers the advantage of adding new features from a pre-made repository.
+Vert.X’s ecosystem consists of Web APIs, databases, event streams, messaging, cloud, security features, registries, and several other elements.
+Being an open-source framework also gives developers the advantage to add new features from a pre-made repository.